NicBamberger/ML_Coursework/README.md

 ## Overview

-This repository contains the code for a machine learning classification project as part of the Foundations of Machine Learning course at UCL.
+This repository contains the code for a machine learning classification project, part of the Foundations of Machine Learning module at UCL.
 This project involves using multivariate Gait data from the **UC Irvine Machine Learning Repository** (link provided below) and aims to develop a classification algorithm using a **Gradient Boosting Classifier** to identify lowerbody bracing conditions.
 The project structure allows for running a series of experiments individually or sequentially through a command-line interface.
 More details regarding using this interface will be provided below.

 ## Project Structure